OxfordNuffieldWRH/ebi-tools-api/README.md

 # ebi-tools-api
 Utility module to query the EBI Tools REST API

-Only BLASTp endpoint is implemented, but the codebase may be useful to add other endpoints easily.
+Only BLASTp and Needle endpoints are implemented, but the codebase may be useful to add other endpoints easily.

 ### Install